 The Yellow Ribbon GI Education Enhancement Program

 Yellow Ribbon is a supplemental benefit for Post-9/11 GI Bill recipients.
-For the 16-17 Academic Year, we have offered eligible students $7,500, which is matched by the VA for a total of $15,000.
-For the 17-18 Academic Year, we will increase this amount to $10,000 in scholarship, which will then be matched by the VA for a total of $20,000.
+For the 17-18 Academic Year, we offer eligible students $10,000, which is matched by the VA for a total of $20,000.
 We are able to offer this scholarship to all eligible veterans who apply and meet the requirements.

 Vocational Rehabilitation is a program designed to assist veterans who have a disability rating of at least 10% or a memorandum rating of 20%.
 The program includes full payment of tuition and fees, plus a monthly stipend.

 Veterans Tuition Awards are offered to New York State residents who have served in the US Armed Forces and are currently veterans.
 Awards for 2017-18 are $3,335 per term for full-time students.